 Even though each team may be in charge of different parts of the overall development process, they all want to ensure that the final product gives users a consistent experience.
 This can be done with an overarching “shell” that has the agreed-upon design language for each team and makes it easy for all the parts to talk to each other.

-Developers can also use their favorite programming languages with this microservice architecture without affecting other teams that may be using a different technology stack.
+Developers can also use their favorite web development programming languages with this microservice architecture without affecting other teams that may be using a different technology stack.
 It also helps reduce dependencies by making sure that a change to one part doesn’t mean that any other part of the system needs to be reworked.

 A microservice architecture also helps break up big projects into smaller, easier-to-handle pieces.
 This gives teams more freedom in how they divide up the work and makes scaling and deploying features easier.